-The \$14.1 million increase in interchange revenue from the year ended January 31, 2016 to the year ended January 31, 2017 was due to an overall increase in the number of our HSA Members and payment activity.
+The \$9.2 million, or 22%, increase in interchange revenue from the year ended January 31, 2017 to the year ended January 31, 2018 was due to an overall increase in the number of our HSA Members and payment activity, partially offset by the lower interchange revenue per HSA Member described below.
 In addition, we continued to see a trend toward more HSA spending through payment card transaction swipes and less by checks and ACH or electronic reimbursements, which increased our interchange revenue.

-The \$9.7 million increase in interchange revenue from the year ended January 31, 2015 to the year ended January 31, 2016 was due to an overall increase in the number of our HSA Members and payment activity.
+The \$14.1 million, or 51%, increase in interchange revenue from the year ended January 31, 2016 to the year ended January 31, 2017 was due to an overall increase in the number of our HSA Members and payment activity.